 In the basement, work the fish upward, then return to the first floor and pull it through the opening where the twine is going up to the attic.
 Give yourself about ten feet of slack and then cut the twine.
 Tie and tape it to the fish and then return to the basement and pull it through the floor.
 You now have a single piece of heavy-duty twine leading from the basement all the way up to the attic.

 Next, take some measurements and figure out how much Ethernet cable you’ll need to go up to the attic and then down into the rooms on the second level.
 Once you have the measurements, add an additional twenty feet ( it’s better to have extra cable than not enough).
 You should be able to run all of the lines up together if the hole you drilled is large enough for the wires to fit through easily (you do not wan to bend or crimp the network cables).
 If the holes are not large enough, run the network cables up one at a time.
-The trick to this part is to tape another piece of twine to the wired network cable going up so, when pulled through, you still have a piece of twine leading from the basement to the attic.
+The trick to this part is to tape another piece of twine to the wired network cable going up so, when you run Ethernet cable through the wall, you still have a piece of twine leading from the basement to the attic.

 Tip: Even if you can fit all of the Ethernet cables through at the same time, you should still run the twine up to the attic and tie it off for future network setup use.
 You only want to cut holes in your wall once.